Want to be as green in death as you are in life? Check out these green burial alternatives!

-With overcrowing in all urban graveyeards in the 20th century, cremation was introduced.
-It may save on space, but this practice isn’t environmentally friendly either: more than two hundred chemicals including carbon dioxide, mercury, carbon monixide and others are released into the air by cremation, which, incidentally, requires an awful lot of energy to burn the body, too.
+With overcrowding in all urban graveyards in the 20th century, cremation was introduced.
+It may save on space, but this practice isn’t environmentally friendly either.
+More than two hundred chemicals including carbon dioxide, mercury, carbon monoxide and others are released into the air by cremation.
+And incidentally, it requires an awful lot of energy to burn the body, too.

 So, what are the options for someone who doesn’t want their last act on Earth to be an environmentally detrimental one?
-Luckly, today there are several ecological burial alternatives, so we can all leave this existence with a clear conscience.
+Luckly, today there are several green burial alternatives, so we can all leave this existence with a clear conscience.

 Swedish Biologist Susanne Wiigh-Masak, after specialising in Marine Biology, started teaching courses in ecological cultivation and composting.
-Her research made her aware that human death was not yet part of the ecological cycle of decomposition.
+Her research made her aware that human death was no longer part of the natural cycle of decomposition.
 With this in mind, she invented Promessa, a company that uses her biological knowledge to give us a dignified and ethical way of ending our days.

 The deceased is cooled down to -18C °, then frozen to -196 ° using liquid nitrogen.
-The body becomes very brittle and undergoes a gentle vibration of a specific amplitude which lasts less than sixty seconds, reducing the body to powder in a matter of minutes, leaving behind only items such as fillings, heart stimulators, and artificial limbs.
-This allows the water, which makes up about 70% of the average sized human body, to separate from the remains and be vacuumed out and converted into a sterile steam.
-This process takes about two hours.
+The body becomes very brittle and undergoes a gentle vibration of a specific amplitude which lasts less than sixty seconds.
+This reduces the body to powder in a matter of minutes, leaving behind only items such as fillings, heart stimulators, and artificial limbs.
+This also allows the water, which makes up about 70% of the average sized human body, to separate from the remains.
+It is vacuumed out and converted into a sterile steam.
+This entire process only takes about two hours.
 The odourless and hygienic powder is then placed in a starch urn that goes into the ground and becomes fertile soil within six to twelve months.

 Personally, this is my favourite of all the green burial alternatives.
 Leading soil scientists and arborists have developed a poetic and ecological way to enter the afterlife.
 The Bios Incube is the world’s first incubator that grows ashes into a tree.
-It’s an ingenious, sustainable urn of the future: you plant a loved one’s cremated remains, and watch an arbor grow with the help of an app-synced facilitator.
-This method does still use cremation, but rather than scattering toxic ashes all over the world, you can transform your loved one into a new form of life.
+It’s an ingenious, sustainable urn of the future.
+You simply plant a loved one’s cremated remains, and watch an arbor grow with the help of an app-synced facilitator.
+This method does still use cremation.
+But rather than scattering toxic ashes all over the world, you can transform your loved one into a new form of life.